casdoor/casdoor-website/docs/how-to-connect/saml/overview.md

   SP ACS URL      : http://localhost:6900/v1/_saml_callback
 ```

-Click the URL to authenticate, the login page of Casdoor will display.
+Click the URL to authenticate, and the login page of Casdoor will be displayed.

 ![login](/img/how-to-connect/saml/saml_login.png)

-You will get the response messages as below after authenticating.
+After authenticating, you will receive the response messages as shown below.

 ![response](/img/how-to-connect/saml/saml_response.png)